ewanld/getoptz.sh/README.md

 Reports all parsed arguments and options (for debugging).

+## Compatibility
+getoptz.sh has been tested in the following environments:
+* Windows (Cygwin) with bash 4.3.33
+* Linux with bash 4.1.2

+Run ```./test_suite.sh``` with no arguments to test getoptz.sh in your environment.

 ## Restrictions, bugs
 * Options require a long name.
 Having only a short name is forbidden, since the long name defines the name of the variable to be written.
 * Setting multiple flags at once (e.g ```tar -xvf```) is not yet supported.